markmoxon/elite-source-code-bbc-micro-cassette/README.md

 The `ELTB` binary file in the `extracted` folder of this repository is the release version, so we can easily tell whether any changes we've made to the code deviate from the release version.
 However, the `ELTB` binary file on the sources disc matches the version produced by `$.ELITEB`, rather than the released version produced by `O.ELITEB` - in other words, `ELTB` on the source disc is not the release version.

-The implication is that the `ELTB` binary file on the cassette sources disc was produced by `$.ELITEB`, while the `ELTcode` file (the released game) used `O.ELITEB`.
+The implication is that the `ELTB` binary file on the [cassette sources disc image](http://www.elitehomepage.org/archive/a/a4080602.zip) was produced by `$.ELITEB`, while the `ELTcode` file (the released game) used `O.ELITEB`.
 Perhaps the released game was compiled, and then someone backed up the `ELITEB` source to `O.ELITEB`, edited the `$.ELITEB` to have a rear pulse laser, and then generated a new `ELTB` binary file.
 Who knows?
 Unfortunately, files on DFS discs don't have timestamps, so it's hard to tell.

 To support this discrepancy, there is an extra build target for building the `ELTB` binary as found on the sources disc, and as produced by `$.ELITEB`.
 You can build this version, which has the rear pulse laser, with: